 In rare cases, the court can place a restraining order on the body under review from acting beyond its powers, but an injunction or declaration is usually considered to be sufficient.

 I would like to challenge the decision of a public body – what should I do?

-The first step is to establish whether or not the decision making process of that public body has been illegal, irrational, improper, or in breach of legitimate expectations.
+The first step is to establish whether or not the decision-making process of that public body was illegal, irrational, improper, or in breach of legitimate expectations.

 First4Lawyers can put you in touch with a solicitor with extensive experience of examining and preparing cases for judicial review, and we can help you to ascertain whether this approach is appropriate for your circumstances.